LaurelineP/ztm-node/README.md

 		- PHP and Python were using more traditional model where they needed web server like Apache.
 		Apache was blocking so needed threads
-		Each client talking with the server would be into a new thread Lot of trafic ( connexion ) with Apache would crash quickly.
+		Each client talking with the server would be into a new thread Lot of traffic ( connection ) with Apache would crash quickly.

 		2009 Node came with its model of non blocking I/O --> clearing by queuing in event loop by delegating the majority of the work ( no need to additional server )

 		Today: non blocking IO are standardized
-		We can put a server like Apache and NGINX of front with node server ( handling on thousant conccurrent )
+		We can put a server like Apache and NGINX of front with node server ( handling on thousand concurrent )

 # WHEN IS USING NODE THE RIGHT CHOICE ?
 WHAT IS NODE.JS BEST AT ?